lukekasper/Personal-Projects/Python Notes.md

 - count = collections.Counter(s): gives back a dirctionsary with wor occurences count (must "import collectoins" library)
 - for idx, ch in enumerate(s): steps through an array 's' using variable 'ch', and tracks the index of that array element using 'idx'
 - all(): returns true if all objects in an interable are true, otherwise returns false (returns true if object is empty also)
-- remove(element) and append(element): removes or appends the specified element from the list
+- remove(element): removes the specified element from the list
+- pop(): removes an array element at specified index and returns removed element
+- append(element): appends an element to the end of a list
+- insert(yi,y): inserts element at the specified index within a list
 - replace(oldvalue, newvalue, count): replaces a specified phrace with a new phrase
+- sort(): sorts a list
+  - optional arguements to reverse sort or provide a key (function) to specifiy sort criteria
+- sum(array): sums array elements
+-
 - sets:
   - intersection() or '&': returns element in common between two sets
   - symmetric_difference() or '^': set of elements in only one of the two sets